Back to Insights

 What to review systematically

-Look for excluded permits, detention and demurrage assumptions, minimum-volume conditions, carve-outs from the base price, variable surcharges, and references to future confirmation or route-dependent pricing.
+Look for excluded permits, detention and demurrage assumptions, minimum-volume conditions, scope carve-outs, service qualifiers, and references to future confirmation or route-dependent conditions.

-The important point is not just to flag an exclusion, but to understand how it changes the buyer-side comparison.
+The important point is not just to flag an exclusion, but to understand how it changes the buyer's comparison.

-A stronger workflow surfaces exclusions in the same place as pricing and requirement status, with source citations attached.
+A better review process shows exclusions in the same place as requirement status, with source links attached.
 That lets the team review risk before the award, not after the contract has exposed it.

-When that is working, hidden commercial risk stops being hidden.
+When that works, hidden risk stops being hidden.